-Imaging of the heart may be performed to determine if structural abnormalities are affecting blood flow and contributing to ventricular tachycardia.
+Your doctor may get images of your heart to determine if structural problems are affecting blood flow and causing your ventricular tachycardia.

-- Echocardiogram (echo).
-An echocardiogram creates a moving picture of your heart using sound waves via a transducer placed on the chest that emits and detects these waves.
-An echo can identify abnormalities in the heart valves and heart muscle that contribute to poor blood flow.
+- Echocardiogram.
+An echocardiogram creates a moving picture of your heart using sound waves.
+It can identify areas of poor blood flow, abnormal heart valves and heart muscle that are not working normally.

 - Computerized tomography (CT).
 CT scans combine several X-ray images to provide a more detailed cross-sectional view of the heart.

-Your doctor may recommend a stress test to see how your heart functions while it is working hard during exercise or when medication is given to make the heart beat faster.
+Your doctor may recommend a stress test to see how your heart works when you are active or when medication is given to make the heart beat faster.

 In an exercise stress test, electrodes are placed on your chest to monitor heart function while you exercise, usually by walking on a treadmill.
-Other heart tests may be performed in conjunction with a stress test.
+Other heart tests may be done along with a stress test.

 Your doctor may order additional tests as needed to diagnose an underlying condition that is contributing to ventricular tachycardia and judge the condition of your heart.

-Treatment of V-tach depends largely on what is causing the arrhythmia and the type or severity of your ventricular tachycardia.
+The specific treatment you receive depends on what is causing the arrhythmia and the type or severity of your ventricular tachycardia.

-Immediate treatment usually involves restoring a normal heart rate by delivering a jolt of electricity to the heart via defibrillation or cardioversion but can also involve providing medications orally or intravenously.
+Treatment involves restoring a normal heart rate by delivering a jolt of electricity to the heart.
+This may be done using a defibrillator or with a treatment called cardioversion.